ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

 often inferred from the type annotation of an equation.
 The usage of ``x`` in ``case_p u of { … }``, where the usage of ``x`` in ``u`` is ``q`` is ``p*q`` plus the *join* of the usage of ``x`` in each branch.
-Note that, in usages, ``0 ⩽ 1`` as arguments with multiplicity ``1``
+Note that, in usages, ``0 ≰  1`` (0 neither less-than nor equal to 1)
-are consumed exactly once, which doesn't include not being consumed at all.
+as arguments with multiplicity ``1`` are consumed exactly once, which doesn't include not being consumed at all.

 The multiplicity annotation of variables introduced by a pattern depend on the constructor and on the implicit annotation of the